bseib/sideload/README.md

 Sideload files (which are not source controlled) in and out of a project.

-Inevitably we end up with files in my project that we do not want in source control, but still would like to manage in some fashion.
+Inevitably we end up with files in a project that we do not want in source control, but still would like to manage in some fashion.
 A list of files is kept in a `.sideload-config` file.
 When you run `sideload restore` in your project directory, the list of tracked files found in `.sideload.config` is copied from `~/.sideload/storage/{project_name}/...` into the local project directory tree.